BetterThanTomorrow/calva/README.md

 ## How to use

 There's an easy way and a hard way 😀.
-The easy way is to let Calva start your project for you (this is also called *Jack-in*):
+The easy way is to let Calva start your project for you (a.k.a. *Jack-in*):

 1. Open a Clojure file in a Clojure project.
 1. Issue the command **Start a REPL project and connect**: `ctrl+alt+c ctrl+alt+j`.